albion2000/tools-jpeg2pdf/tools/readme_scandir2pdf.txt

  * For each directory X, the tool scandir2pdf regroups the image files in a file named X.pdf.
 And moves it to the upper stage in the file tree.
  * It recursively parses sub directories for .jpeg and .jpg file
  * Logs progress, erros and final report in the console and in the file "logParse.txt".
 New processings are appended at the end of the file.
- * This tool takes no irreversible action.
-It changes no file to the file tree.
-It only adds files.
+ * This tool takes no irreversible action on the source images.
+It changes no image file in the file tree.
+It only adds (or overwrites) pdf files.

 Limitations
  * The first version of the tool only takes into account the jpeg files (.jpg or .jpeg)